How to short circuit

 At first I tried Aperture Priority mode, setting the aperture really small (big numbers, around F/22), but then I decided to do the obvious, and used Shutter Priority and simply set the speed(time) I wanted.
 Below are a few shots from that night, including the scene as it was on the night and some experimental shots as I practiced.
 The technique is really easy, but can create some really interesting and eye catching photos.

-3 Responses to “How to short circuit”
+3 replies on “How to short circuit”

 Of course the other way to do this is to have shaky hands…